blockout22/TFIT/README.md

 - **Resource Sink Points** - Find out how many AWESOME Points you'll get from shredding this item, or a whole stack of it.
 If you can't sink it, it will say so as well.
   - Optionally disable for items that can't be sunk
   - Optionally also show for exactly how many items are in the stack, ex. "points for 4 assembly director systems"
+  - Tells you how many points Liquids and Gasses would be worth if they could be sunk
   - ![Sink Points screenshot](https://i.imgur.com/b3Wa33z.png)
   - ![Sink Points unsinkable screenshot](https://i.imgur.com/8v32fCG.png)
 - **Radioactive Items** - Items that are radioactive will now have a radioactive symbol in their tooltip and have the header bar turn lime green.